morevna6/Amoc-Research-Program/README.md

 ### [Reference Register](docs/references/REFERENCE_REGISTER.md)

-The register currently consolidates sources used in the first project-foundation documents.
+The register currently consolidates sources used during the project-foundation stage.

 It is **not yet the complete literature database** planned for Module 0.3.